 Use the "Walk Away"

-I love the Walk Away and I find in big touristy places like Panjiayuan Market or Pearl's Circles, it usually works quite well.
-After you reach an impasse and the price is still too high, I give my final offer and walk away slowly but looking pointedly at other items.
-Usually, I'm called back.
-Sometimes I'm not and I have to live with the disappointment or put my tail between my legs and go back to pay a higher price.
+In big touristy places like Panjiayuan Market or Pearl's Circles, this technique usually works quite well.
+After you reach an impasse and the price is still too high, give your final offer and walk away slowly but looking pointedly at other items.
+Usually, you'll be called back.
+Sometimes, however, you won't be, and you'll have to either live with the disappointment or put your tail between your legs and go back to pay a higher price.

 Don't Feel Sorry for the Seller